christian-arthur/ai-policy-advisor/README.md

 ollama pull gemma3:4b
 ```

-## How the AI Policy Advisor Works
+## How to Use the AI Policy Advisor

 The AI Policy Advisor exists in both R and Python package forms, catering to different epidemiologist and data scientist coding paradigms.
 But the principles and design of the tool remains the same across the two implementations.

 One function wraps text, tables, and various datatypes and automatically aggregates them into an AI prompt.
 Another function then makes a call to the local LLM model.

 In advance of calling the LLM, the user must configure the function, providing background context, a policy question, and specifying the Ollama model they want to use.

-## Installing and Using the Tool

 ### R Package